 External Ids for GABRB1 Gene

 Previous GeneCards Identifiers for GABRB1 Gene

 The gamma-aminobutyric acid (GABA) A receptor is a multisubunit chloride channel that mediates the fastest inhibitory synaptic transmission in the central nervous system.
 This gene encodes GABA A receptor, beta 1 subunit.
 It is mapped to chromosome 4p12 in a cluster comprised of genes encoding alpha 4, alpha 2 and gamma 1 subunits of the GABA A receptor.
 Alteration of this gene is implicated in the pathogenetics of schizophrenia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GABRB1 Gene

-GABRB1 (Gamma-Aminobutyric Acid Type A Receptor Beta1 Subunit) is a Protein Coding gene.
-Diseases associated with GABRB1 include Schizophrenia and Alcohol Dependence.
-Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+GABRB1 (Gamma-Aminobutyric Acid Type A Receptor Subunit Beta1) is a Protein Coding gene.
+Diseases associated with GABRB1 include Developmental And Epileptic Encephalopathy 45 and Schizoaffective Disorder.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRB2.

 GABAA receptors are members of the Cys-loop family of ligand-gated ion channels and, along with GABAB receptors, are responsible for mediating the inhibitory effects of GABA.
 They are pentameric proteins, consisting of five subunits belonging to different families.